votesmart-research/cf_etl/README.md

 ## Configuration

-There are settings on this pipeline that requires re-configurations, this will require re-installation of the program.
+There are settings on this pipeline that requires re-configurations from time to time, this will require re-installation of the program.

 ### Uninstall

 **To uninstall, on the terminal type,**

 ```bash